 As an observational assessment, the Whole-child Assessment is embedded into instruction and learning.
-The Whole-child Assessment should be conducted by the teacher of record.
-Additionally, children are NOT PULLED out of the classroom for the Whole-child Assessment.
-Teachers will engage with and observe children in six areas of development and learning as they collect and create documentation and assign a level to the child's knowledge, skills, and abilities.
+Teachers will engage with and observe children in six areas of development and learning.
+Teachers will collect and create documentation and assign a level to the child's knowledge, skills, and abilities.

-What are the Whole-child Assessment Checkpoint Deadlines?
+What is the Whole-child Assessment deadline?